eddiesTime/sme_app/raw_documentation.md

 ```
 _Code snippet 15: AppStateContainer_

-So if you need to access the state and a method to change the state, you have to pass both down the Widget Tree.
-The following _code snippet_ shows the content of the Weather Page:
+So if you need to access the state and a method to change the state, you have to pass both down the widget tree.
+The following _code snippet_ shows the content of the weather page:

 ```dart
 ...